yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 include a BVH, and even today I am not sure it would work out all that well.
 My sketch version has several problems right off the bat.
 It would require SIMD gather, which is at least AVX2 on x64, and I am not sure if a NEON equivalent even exists.
-Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still be subject to physical limitations like memory bandwidth.
+Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and thus cache lines), and they would still be subject to physical limitations like memory bandwidth.
 On top of all that, we'd have maintain a traversal stack per SIMD lane...
 When put together, this seems troublesome.
 It may still be possible, and if anyone actually did this, I'd love to know what you did.

 But instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
-While you can readily imagine how we'd SIMD-ify testing rays against triangles in leaf nodes, the more interesting part is applying SIMD to crunch through the bounding volumes.
+While you can readily imagine how we'd SIMD-ify testing rays against triangles in leaf nodes, the more interesting part is applying SIMD to test the bounding volumes.
 The most obvious challenge here is that the data is not even remotely organized to do this.
 The bounding boxes are stored in nodes of a binary tree, each node floating who knows where in memory.
-However, what if we could reshape the tree such that it is essentially the same tree, but the bounding boxes we test against are laid out next to each other in memory?
+However, what if we could reshape the tree such that it is essentially the same tree, but the bounding boxes we test against are laid out next to each other?

 The transform we are going to do involves changing the tree's branching factor, as well as pulling the child nodes' bounding volumes into the parent node.
 In some sense, this is the core idea of the